raymondvaughanwilliams/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+21st September 2021
 ### Project Title
-Replace the Project Title
+Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+Gives stattistics based on data from bikeshare database

 ### Files used
 Include the files used
+bikeshare.py
+new_york_city.csv
+chicago.csv
+washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Raymond Vaughan Williams